 While I think this is a great book, I was slightly disappointed it didn’t covered the topics in great detail.
 The Order Santiago played a massive role in the reconquista, so I would’ve love to read about the role the Order had in the vast amounts of military campaigns that it was a part of, instead of brief high level overview.

 Another example I would’ve love reading more about the Order’s different Grand Masters, as well of the deeds of its famous knights.
 This goes in part with the role the Order had in the conquest of the Americas, which it’s hardly mentioned.
-For example how some native chieftains were knighted and those knights played a massive role in the wars of conquest.
+For example how some native chieftains were knighted and those knights played a massive role in the subsequent wars of conquest.

 I know such thing most likely require years of research, this book felt more like a college thesis paper.
 A very good paper (with lots of great potential).